Skip to Content

 Resources for Homeschooling in California

 There are many reasons why parents choose to homeschool and it’s a very personal decision to make.
-As you go through the process, you’ll need to know all your options, all the rules, and learn about all the available resources.
+As you go through the process, you’ll need to know all your options and all the rules as well as learn about all the available resources.

-Many parents in Los Angeles are considering Homeschooling their children for the 2020-2021 school year, given the current situation, so we wanted to help by offering a guide to Homeschool resources and information in the State of California.
+Many parents in Los Angeles will likely consider homeschooling their children for the 2023-2024 school year, so we wanted to help by offering a guide to homeschool resources and information in the state of California.

 homeschool resources for California parents